 A Healthy Diet can Help

 Include a lot of fruits and vegetables that are rich in vitamins in your diabetic diet plan and ensure that you follow it closely.
 The consumption of foods that are high in fat should be reduced or eliminated completely from your diet.
 Since these are bad foods that can increase the risk of problems with blood vessel and circulation.
+Poor circulation in the legs can lead to DVT.
 It also helps to not smoke or consume alcohol in large quantities, or perhaps not have any at all.
 The practice of smoking and drinking alcohol can result in being more at risk for circulation issues, which can slow down the healing process of any wounds.
 Additionally, the combination of poor circulation and diabetes escalates the risk of complications, relating to diabetic food condition, which could result in amputation.

 Protect your Feet with Diabetic Footwear